-- (a) Definitions.
-In this section, - (1) ELECTRIC VEHICLE SUPPLY EQUIPMENT (EVSE) means the conductors, including the ungrounded, grounded, and equipment grounding conductors, and the electric vehicle connectors, attachment plugs, and all other fittings, devices, power outlets, or apparatus installed specifically for the purpose of transferring energy between the premises wiring and the electric vehicle. - (2) EV INSTALLED means a designated parking space with a branch circuit for EVSE servicing electric vehicles and an electric vehicle charging station installed. - (3) EV READY means a designated parking space which is provided with one dedicated branch circuit for EVSE servicing electric vehicles.
+(a) Definitions.
+In this section,

+(1) ELECTRIC VEHICLE SUPPLY EQUIPMENT (EVSE) means the conductors, including the ungrounded, grounded, and equipment grounding conductors, and the electric vehicle connectors, attachment plugs, and all other fittings, devices, power outlets, or apparatus installed specifically for the purpose of transferring energy between the premises wiring and the electric vehicle.

-- (4) EV CAPABLE means electric capacity, conduit, and space to support a circuit for each EV parking space, and the installation of raceways, both underground and surface mounted, as required, to support the EVSE. - (5) MICRO-MOBILITY CHARGING means an electrical charging station or outlet available for charging micro-mobility vehicles such as e-scooters and e-bikes. - (6) MICRO-UNIT means an efficiency, studio, or one-bedroom unit less than 400 square feet in size. - (7) SPECIAL PROJECT means a development containing retail and multifamily uses with a floor-to-area ratio greater than 4.0 to 1 that satisfies the requirements of this section and fulfilling all requirements of this section. - (b) Sustainable Design Features for a Special Project.
-The following sustainable design features are required for a special project under this section. - (1) Photovoltaic cells for producing solar energy shall be located on the main building. - (2) Drip irrigation shall be utilized for maintenance of plantings, and plant species with reduced water consumption characteristics shall be utilized. - (3) Recycling containers shall be available for residents. - (4) Water efficient plumbing fixtures shall be utilized. - (5) Electric vehicle charging.
-A minimum of 10 percent of required offstreet parking spaces shall service electric vehicles, with the required type of spaces as follows: - (A) A minimum of 1 percent of required off-street parking spaces must be EV installed parking spaces; - (B) A minimum of 2 percent of required off-street parking spaces must be EV ready; and - (C) A minimum of 7 percent of all required off-street parking spaces must be EV capable. - (D) EV ready parking spaces must include a circuit that terminates in a suitable termination point such as a receptable or junction box and be located in close proximity to the proposed location of the EV parking spaces. - (6) Micro-mobility charging and parking.
+(2) EV INSTALLED means a designated parking space with a branch circuit for EVSE servicing electric vehicles and an electric vehicle charging station installed.

+(3) EV READY means a designated parking space which is provided with one dedicated branch circuit for EVSE servicing electric vehicles.

+(4) EV CAPABLE means electric capacity, conduit, and space to support a circuit for each EV parking space, and the installation of raceways, both underground and surface mounted, as required, to support the EVSE.

+(5) MICRO-MOBILITY CHARGING means an electrical charging station or outlet available for charging micro-mobility vehicles such as e-scooters and e-bikes.

+(6) MICRO-UNIT means an efficiency, studio, or one-bedroom unit less than 400 square feet in size.

+(7) SPECIAL PROJECT means a development containing retail and multifamily uses with a floor-to-area ratio greater than 4.0 to 1 that satisfies the requirements of this section and fulfilling all requirements of this section.

+(b) Sustainable Design Features for a Special Project.
+The following sustainable design features are required for a special project under this section.

+(1) Photovoltaic cells for producing solar energy shall be located on the main building and cover a minimum roof surface area of 4,000 square feet.

+(2) Drip irrigation shall be utilized for maintenance of plantings, and plant species that are native or adapted to north central Texas with low or very low water consumption characteristics and intended to attract and create habitat for bees, birds, butterflies, or a combination thereof shall be used on site.
+Such landscaping shall be maintained in such a way as to promote the healthy development and continuance of such habitants, and use of pesticide, herbicides and fungicides is prohibited.

+(3) Recycling containers shall be available for residents and on-site workers.

+(4) Water efficient plumbing fixtures shall be utilized.

+(5) Electric vehicle charging.
+A minimum of 10 percent of required offstreet parking spaces shall service electric vehicles, with the required type of spaces as follows:

+(A) A minimum of 1 percent of required off-street parking spaces must be EV installed parking spaces;

+(B) A minimum of 2 percent of required off-street parking spaces must be EV ready; and

+(C) A minimum of 7 percent of all required off-street parking spaces must be EV capable.
+(D) EV ready parking spaces must include a circuit that terminates in a suitable termination point such as a receptable or junction box and be located in close proximity to the proposed location of the EV parking spaces.

+(6) Micro-mobility charging and parking.
 Micro-mobility charging and parking for at least 10 vehicles must be provided along public streets.

+(7) Windows for dwelling units shall be double-pane and doublelaminated.

-- (c) Micro-units.
-The minimum number of micro-units is 18. - (d) Development Bonus for Mixed-Income Housing.
+(c) Micro-units.
+The minimum number of micro-units is 18.

+(d) Development Bonus for Mixed-Income Housing.